QuTech-Delft/qtt/README.md

 - Install python dependencies.
 For windows with anaconda type from the command line:
 ```
-> conda install numpy scipy matplotlib pandas scikit-image
+> cd [MYLOCALDIR]/qtt
-> conda install spyder qtpy
+> conda install --file requiremets.txt
 > conda install -c menpo opencv3
 > conda install -c nmearl pyqtgraph
 > pip install pyvisa
 ```
 For other systems
 ```
+> cd [MYLOCALDIR]/qtt
+> pip install -r requirements.txt
 > pip install numpy scipy matplotlib pandas scikit-image
-> pip install numpy spyder pyqtgraph qtpy
+> pip install pyqtgraph qtpy spyder
 > pip install pyvisa
 > # install opencv according to platform instructions
 ```
 (For Mac OS, follow instruction in this [blog post](http://www.pyimagesearch.com/2015/06/29/install-opencv-3-0-and-python-3-4-on-osx/) to install `openCV`)

-- Register the repositories it with Python.
+- Register the repositories with Python.
 For each of the repositories run this from the root directory:
 ```
 > conda develop ./  (for Anaconda)
 > python setup.py develop --user  (for other systems)